Common Name(s): Madagascar Rosewood, Palisander

 Grain/Texture: Grain is usually straight, with a uniform medium-fine texture.

-Endgrain: Diffuse-porous; large pores in no specific arrangement, sometimes with smaller medium-sized pores also present; solitary and radial multiples of 2-3; heartwood deposits (amber or brown) present; growth rings usually indistinct; rays not visible without lens; parenchyma diffuse-in-aggregates, vasicentric, aliform (winged), and banded (ranging from thin to very thick bands).
+Endgrain: Diffuse-porous; medium to very large pores in no specific arrangement, very few; commonly in radial multiples and clusters; heartwood deposits (amber or brown) present; growth rings usually indistinct; narrow rays not visible without lens, spacing normal to fairly close; parenchyma diffuse-in-aggregates, vasicentric, winged, and banded (ranging from thin to very thick bands).

 Rot Resistance: Ranges from moderately durable to very durable depending on the species.